-- Speed: The speed of a motor, at its most basic form, is the rate at which the motor spins.
-The speed of an electric motor is measured in rotations per minute, or RPM.
+- Speed: The speed of a motor is defined as the rate at which the motor rotates.
+The speed of an electric motor is measured in revolutions per minute, or RPM.

-- Torque: The torque output of a motor, at its most basic form, is the amount of rotating force the motor develops.
-The torque of an electric motor is commonly measured in either inch pounds (in-lbs), Newton meters (N-m) or other directly converted units of measure.
+- Torque: The torque output of a motor is the amount of rotational force that the motor develops.
+The torque of a small electric motor is commonly measured in either inch pounds (in-lbs), Newton meters (N-m) or other directly converted units of measure.

-Considering Speed and Torque When Sourcing Electric Motors
+Speed and Torque Considerations for Electric Motor Selection